DamienAmbrose-Official/DamienAmbrose-Official/README.md

  <blockquote> I need your help

 <br>
-I am VERY new to github and if you found anything wrong, tag me (is that how it works?), or at least email me.
+I am relatively new to github, so much so I wrote this in HTML markup, not github markdown.
+If you found anything wrong, tag me (is that how it works?) or at least email me.
 Don't forget to remind me that you're from github.
 Be nice.
 Please.

  </blockquote>
  <br>